JanaBobulis/Space-Tourism-Multi-Page-Website/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

 **Have fun building!** 🚀

+//issues along the way
+- page wasn't loading correctly, it looked like the execution time for the images were slower.
+I changed the jpg to webp format as the size for those is smaller and they are next-gen. It didn't help.
+I ran the lighthouse and found out that there are render-blocking resources in google fonts.
+I have decided to use font-face to load fonts locally rather than from the server.
+It helped to speed up the process of css execution which resulted in no delay of image loading.